 Roy Rogers Mocktail is an easy and popular non-alcoholic drink recipe made with Coke and grenadine and named for the famous singer and actor.

-Happy weekend!
+This Roy Rogers Mocktail is the perfect way to ease into the weekend!
 I feel like I’m finally starting to recover from this terrible cold/flu I’ve had since Christmas and I’m hoping not too many of you had to suffer from it too since it seems like it’s hitting a lot of people.

 Last night I put on makeup for the first time in two weeks and left the house for the third to see La La Land.
-As some of you may no, it’s a tradition for my husband and me to see all of the Oscar nominees (at least the major ones), we call it our Race to the Oscars.
+As some of you may know, it’s a tradition for my husband and me to see all of the Oscar nominees (at least the major ones), we call it our Race to the Oscars.

 But since we’ve both been sick, we’re a little behind.
 I think we may have missed our shot to see Moana and Manchester by the Sea.
 I’ve wanted to see La La Land since it first showed at Sundance, and the Oscar buzz around it has been HUGE!
 And let me tell ya, it’s well deserved.
+Check out my La La Land inspired Chicken on a Stick recipe!

 Roy Rogers was a famous singer and actor in the mid 20th century and is also known as the “King of the Cowboys.”
 He was in over 100 movies, primarily Western films, and was also the start of The Roy Rogers Show which aired on NBC for six seasons in the 1950s.
 And while his roles didn’t earn him an Oscar, it did get a drink named after him.